5 Worst Productivity Killers All Agencies Should Avoid

 Being productive doesn't only mean working more in less time.
 It also means having a healthy work-life balance, higher job satisfaction, less stress, and less probability of getting the famous burnout syndrome.

-Although one could think that these are the worst time-wasters,many people think that these relaxing breaks enhance their productivity.
+Although one could think that these are the worst time-wasters, many people think that these relaxing breaks enhance their productivity.

-Productivity Killer #1: Not Having a Plan
+Productivity Killer #1: Constant Multitasking

 Why?